 ✓ Loan terms: Most lenders offer loans of between 6 and 36 months, but there are no early repayment fines, and thus it is definitely possible to borrow money for a period of 1, 2, or 3 months.

-Alternative funding lenders provide services that are complementary to the ones offered by banks.
+Alternative funding lenders in UK USA and Australia provide services that are complementary to the ones offered by banks.
 These lenders specialize in small business lending.
 They are quick to act, more willing to approve loans, and have flexible terms (first and foremost – unsecured business loans).

 Startup owners are more likely to get a personal loan than a business loan, considering they have no trading history.
 This is why many business owner often take personal loans, using their private properties as securities, to raise up a business.
 This has its advantages and disadvantages – it’s a highly debated content over the internet.
 You are welcome to read this Quora discussion and make your own mind, but we at 305startup.net think it’s sort of a moot point, all in all.